fingerprintjs/fingerprintjs-pro-react/README.md

 # Fingerprint Pro React

-Fingerprint is a device intelligence platform offering 99.5% accurate visitor identification.
+Fingerprint is a device intelligence platform offering industry-leading accuracy.
 Fingerprint Pro React SDK is an easy way to integrate **[Fingerprint Pro](https://fingerprint.com/)** into your React application.
 It's also compatible with Next.js and Preact.
 See application demos in the [examples](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/examples) folder.

 ## Table of contents